XiyuanWu/Meta_React_Native/Course5/README.md

 Complete files refer to the [folder](./LittleLemonApp/).
 Note that this entire course is built on an app for Little Lemon, and I built it as the course progresses.
 Ultimately, I added a subscription feature to this app.
 The folder contains both content for the Little Lemon app, including build content, as well as the course and final assignments.

+To run the app on your local machine, use the `cd` switch to navigate to the `LittleLemonApp` folder, and run `npm install` and `npm start` or `npm run web` to start the app.

 ## App Preview

 This app contains three pages: Home, Settings and Subscribe.